We stand with Ukraine to help keep people safe. Join us

 Install antivirus software on your device

 Plus, if you follow our tips, you’ll have fewer chances of stumbling upon infected apps and being affected by malvertising.
-So install that antivirus and surf away — cybercriminals hate tech-savvy users.
+Installing Clario Anti Spy and taking advantage of its Anti-spy setup is also a great way to keep mobile devices secure.

 Keep reading